erajasekar/cs-workshop/PITCHME.md

 ### IBM Watson : Answering super computer

-* capable of answering questions posed in natural language.
+* Can answer questions asked in natural human language.
-* Competed on Jeopardy! contest winning first prize former winners Brad Rutter and Ken Jennings.
+* Won the first prize against former winners Brad Rutter and Ken Jennings in Jeopardy TV contest.
-* Watson learnt  encyclopedias, dictionaries, thesauri, newswire articles, and literary works TODO
+* Watson has got all the knowledge of encyclopedias, dictionaries, newswire articles, and literary works.
 * Watson can process about million books, per second.

++++

 ### How will future look like?